riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 that particular blog.
 I iteratively added a route `/blogs/{blogPostTitle}`and a html template to render the contents of the post.

 Hooray, the Steel thread is complete.
 The proof of concept is now a reality, and the site had an end-to-end user journey.

+### How can I publish blog posts easily?

+In respect to _my own_ experience of publishing blogs to the website, my ultimate goal was to use markdown files to write the blogs that I can simply commit to the Github repository for this site.
+Markdown files are perfect as I can reap the benefits of basic formatting, and I can easily embed videos or images.
-The scaffolding of the software is shaping up, and the next step was to shift the hard-coded blog posts from the `InMemoryRepository` to markdown files.
+The next step was to shift the hard-coded blog posts from the `InMemoryRepository` to markdown files.

-This is how I did it:
+#### 1. Read content from a markdown file

 - I created a `blog-posts` folder to store markdown files.
 - The main gist is to map over each file in the `blog-posts` folder and create a `Post` out of them.
 I had some fun challenges here.
 How do I read a markdown file?
 How do I transform it into html?
-- I used `ioutil.ReadFile` to read the file.
+- I used `ioutil.ReadFile` (see [docs](https://golang.org/pkg/io/ioutil/#example_ReadFile)) to read the file.
 - I transformed the content into html using https://github.com/russross/blackfriday.

 ```go